jvvlee/NotesApplication/README.md

 - Go to localhost:3000 (or whichever your development port is) and login with username "username" and password "password"

 ## To-dos
-- Need to implement creatable permissions
-- Nest Permissions under each note
+- Nest Permissions under each note instead of listing them separately
-- Test cases
+- More Test cases - Particularly integration tests
-- Use bootstrap more efficiently
+- Determine to what extent I want to use bootstrap
+- More intuitive UI for forms.

 ## Bugs
 - Need to get rid of annoying warnings about LESS assets
-- Permission array in react throws 'missing key' warning despite key prop being supplied.